alireza-mq/ContextCap/README.md

 # ContextCap

-ContextCap is a small, self-contained prototype for **domain-aware exploration of multivariate time-series datasets**.
+ContextCap is a feed-back driven and agent-based system for **contextual captioning of multivariate time-series datasets**.
 It was originally built for the EDBT paper demo on motorway traffic volume, and is now structured as a reusable mini-application.